alexbaptista/azuredevops-iac-template-pipeline/README.md

 > :information_source: **note**
 >
-> This step has a specilized task `pullrequest-env.yaml` wich determine what will be the target environment to run `terraform plan` based on source and target branch:
+> This step has a specialized task `pullrequest-env.yaml` which determine what will be the target environment to run `terraform plan` based on source and target branch:
 >
-> eg. If there's a Pull Request opened with this caracteristics
+> eg. If there's a Pull Request opened with this characteristics:
 >
 >   **source branch**: "refs/heads/dev"
 >   **target branch**: "refs/heads/qa"